Types of Subsidized EMI Courses (To apply click here)

 Note: Starting in the 2022/2023 academic year, the maximum subsidy one faculty member can receive per semester is NTD 80,000 in total, including the course subsidy and teaching materials subsidy.

-4. Starting in the 2023 Spring semester, successful applicants of the Subsidy will first receive one half of the monetary support.
-Upon participation in the CBE’s validated activities held from February to June 2023, the applicants will receive the remaining half of the monetary support.
-(Last update: 2022/12/30)
+5. Successful applicants of the 2023/2024 Subsidy will first receive one half of the monetary support.
+Upon participation in the CBE’s validated activities, the applicants will receive the remaining half of the monetary support.

 Application Timeline (Based on the actual announcement)

 1.Fall Semester Courses

 (1)Application Period: the end of June through the end of July